 The DSUs elected by an Eligible Director fully vest upon being credited to the Corporation's books of account.
 The Eligible Director is entitled to payment of such DSUs at the earlier of: (i) the date on which the Eligible Director has ceased to be a director and employee of the Corporation; and (ii) the date of the Eligible Director's death (the "Termination Date").
 Subject to the requirements of applicable laws, the Eligible Director may designate in writing a person who is a dependent or relation of the Eligible Director as his beneficiary to receive any benefits that are payable under the DSU Plan upon the death of such Eligible Director.
-In no event may the rights or interests of an Eligible Director under the DSU Plan be assigned, except to the extent that certain rights may pass to a designated beneficiary or legal representative upon death of the Eligible Director, by will or by the laws of succession and distribution.
-At the sole discretion of the Board, the Eligible Director's DSUs may be redeemed for Common Shares, a cash payment or a cash payment by the Corporation which is used to purchase Common Shares on the open market or any combination thereof.
+In no event may the rights or interests of an Eligible Director under the DSU Plan be assigned, except to the extent that certain rights may pass to a designated beneficiary or legal representative upon death of the Eligible Director's DSUs may be redeemed for Common Shares, a cash payment or a cash payment by the Corporation which is used to purchase Common Shares on the open market or any combination thereof.
 All amounts payable to, or in respect of, a director under the DSU Plan will be paid on or before December 31st of the year commencing immediately after the applicable director's Termination Date.
 The value of the DSUs redeemed by or in respect of an Eligible Director shall be determined as at the elected entitlement date to be the product of (i) the number of DSUs then credited to the Eligible Director's account and redeemed on the elected entitlement date, multiplied by (ii) the Market Value (the product of which is the "Redemption Value").
 In the event of a change or exchange of the Common Shares, such equitable adjustments as the Board may reasonably determine shall be made.